Mainly Mozart Festival: Spotlight Series

 In 1996, Mainly Mozart began producing the Spotlight Series featuring chamber music concerts during the winter and spring.
-The principal home of the series is The Scripps Research Institute in La Jolla, but facilities in the north San Diego County coastal community of Carlsbad, and the inland community of Rancho Santa Fe are also used.
+The principal home of the series is Scripps Research in La Jolla, but facilities in the north San Diego County coastal community of Carlsbad, and the inland community of Rancho Santa Fe are also used.

 Bi-national and educational outreach

 In 1992 the Mainly Mozart Orchestra was invited to participate in the first Festival Internacional de Mozart in Baja California (now Mozart Binacional).
 This was also the year that Mainly Mozart established an educational component to bring music to students in low income or at risk neighborhoods in both San Diego County and Baja California.
 These programs are continually expanding and now reach over 60,000 students in both countries.

 The lives and music of Wolfgang Amadeus Mozart and Ludwig van Beethoven are brought to school children through the Living Composers Series.
 These informative and entertaining half-hour assemblies engage students in interactive mini-plays set to the music of these master composers.
 Question and answer session rounds out the teaching session, and in-school materials are provided for both the pre- and post- performance educational activities.

 Mainly Mozart also has been working to enrich the lives of economically disadvantaged families in Southeast San Diego through a partnership with the Jackie Robinson Family YMCA.
-Mainly Mozart's free ticket program has allowed hundreds of children to enjoy their very first concert experience at Copley Symphony Hall (home of the San Diego Symphony).
+Mainly Mozart's free ticket program has allowed hundreds of children to enjoy their very first concert experience at Jacobs Music Center (home of the San Diego Symphony).
 In another outreach program, Mainly Mozart offers high school and college music students discounted concert tickets.